Irere (collection): Concept and creative process

 Irere (Spring/Summer 2003) was the twenty-first collection McQueen designed for his eponymous fashion house.
 The collection comprised three distinct concepts presented as a narrative sequence.
 McQueen had used a three-act structure in previous shows, permitting exploration of multiple variations on a theme.
 For Irere, McQueen designed the final phase first, then worked backwards through the middle and first phases.

 The first two phases were inspired by the explorers, pirates, and conquistadors of the Age of Discovery.
 The final phase drew on the culture and garb of the Indigenous peoples of the Amazon and the colourful plumage of tropical birds like macaws.
 In depicting the conflict which occurred when European explorers encountered the Amazon, it was significantly influenced by The Mission, a 1986 period film by Roland Joffé, in which a Spanish Jesuit tries to protect a Paraguayan indigenous tribe from conquest and slavery.
+Curator Andrew Bolton suggested that the phases represented the timeline of the colonization of South America.
 The word "irere" is usually claimed to mean "transformation" in an unspecified Indigenous Amazonian language, although Judith Watt claims that it is an Amerindian word referring to the white-faced whistling duck.

 As was typical for McQueen, the collection had a strong historicist tendency, with elements of Elizabethan and Victorian fashion incorporated throughout.
 Some reviewers noted possible influence from the William Shakespeare plays Twelfth Night and The Tempest, both of which concern the survivors of shipwrecks.
 McQueen described the collection as an effort to show a more mature and romantic side.
 He sought to surprise viewers with bold colours, which he had previously avoided.
 He told Women's Wear Daily: "With all the terrorist incidents and talk of war, I was trying to be more politically correct for the times."